 How To Get A Computer Out Of Power-Saving Mode?

 We tested all the methods to provide the exact steps for each.
-However, try these methods common to both Windows and macOS.
+However, try these simple methods first for both Windows and macOS.

 - Reconnect the monitor.